This is personalized behavior and nutrition support for reactive, sensitive, and difficult-to-settle dogs and the people who love them.

-Support is offered virtually through video sessions and a Slack-based program, and is built around your dog's individual needs — not a generic template.
+Support is offered virtually through video sessions and a Slack based program, and is built around your dog's individual needs rather than a generic template.

 Dogs don't exist in pieces.
 Their bodies, brains, environments, and relationships are deeply connected.
-When something isn't working, it's rarely just obedience.
+When something isn't working, it's rarely just a training issue.

 This work is built on the belief that: